 \subsection{Preliminaries: Masked Autoencoders}

-Masked Autoencoders (MAE)~\cite{He2021} pretrain Vision Transformers (ViTs)~\cite{Dosovitskiy2020}.
+Masked Autoencoders (MAE)~\citep{He2021} pretrain Vision Transformers (ViTs)~\citep{Dosovitskiy2020}.
 Each image input is first patchified, and then a random subset of the patches is selected as the visible patches.
-As depicted in~\cref{fig:mae-vs-cross}, the visible patches, concatenated with a learnable class token (\textless cls\textgreater), are subsequently fed into the ViT encoder, which outputs a set of feature latents.
+As depicted in~\cref{fig:mae-vs-cross}, the visible patches, concatenated with a learnable class token \texttt{[CLS]}, are subsequently fed into the ViT encoder, which outputs a set of feature latents.
 The latent vectors, concatenated with the sum of the positional embeddings of the masked patches and the learnable mask token, are passed into the MAE decoder.
 The decoder blocks share the same architecture as the encoder blocks (i.e., both are transformer blocks with self-attention layers).
 Note that the number of tokens fed into the decoder is the \textit{same} length as the original input, and the decoding process assumes that the decoded tokens depend on both visible and masked tokens.
-Decoder outputs are then passed through a fully connected layer per patch for image reconstruction.
+Decoder outputs pass through a fully connected layer per patch for image reconstruction.
 After the reconstruction is generated, the loss is applied only to the masked positions, while the reconstructions for visible spatial locations are discarded.

-Recall in Sec.~\ref{sec:intro}, to study the properties of MAE, we measure the mean attention value across all attention maps over the ImageNet validation set.
-We group the attention values by cross-attention and self-attention between visible and masked tokens.
-We observe that in the decoding process of an MAE, mask tokens attend disproportionately to the class token and the visible tokens (see Figure~\ref{fig:splash}.(b)).
-This motivates us to make design decisions and conduct experiments specifically to answer the following two questions: \begin{enumerate} \item Can good representations be learned if masked tokens can attend only to visible tokens? \item Can we improve pretraining efficiency by reconstructing only \textit{part} of an image? \end{enumerate}
+Recall in Sec.~\ref{sec:intro} we measure the mean attention value across all attention maps over the ImageNet validation set to study the properties of MAE.
+We grouped the attention values by cross-attention and self-attention between visible and masked tokens.
+We observed that in the decoding process of an MAE, mask tokens attend disproportionately to the class token and the visible tokens (see Figure~\ref{fig:splash}.(b)).
+This motivates us to make design decisions and conduct experiments specifically to answer the following question: \textit{Can we simplify the decoding process by eliminating self-attention among masked tokens without compromising the model's ability to generate coherent images and perform well on downstream tasks?}